niu-lab/gclust/README.md

-       -nuc      <no-args>   Match only the characters a, c, g, or t -sparse   <int>       Set the step of sparse suffix array, default = 1 -threads  <int>       Set the number of threads to use, default = 1 -chunk    <int>       Set the chunk size for one time clustering, default = 100, where the unit is MB -nchunk   <int>       Set the chunk number loaded one time for remaining genomes alignment, default = 2 -loadall  <int>       Load the total genomes one time -rebuild  <int>       Rebuild suffix array after clustering into one chunk, default = 1
+       -nuc      <no-args>   Match only the characters a, c, g, or t -sparse   <int>       Set the step of sparse suffix array, default = 1 -threads  <int>       Set the number of threads to use, default = 1 -chunk    <int>       Set the chunk size for one time clustering, default = 100, where the unit is million base pairs (Mbp)
+       -nchunk   <int>       Set the chunk number loaded one time for remaining genomes alignment, default = 2 -loadall  <int>       Load the total genomes one time -rebuild  <int>       Rebuild suffix array after clustering into one chunk, default = 1